ludocode/onramp/core/cci/1-opc/README.md

-## Expression Evaluation

-Expression parsing in cci/1 is similar to cci/0.
-All expression functions emit code on the fly.
-When an expression parsing function returns, code to compute that expression has already been emitted.

-The code they emit places the result of the expression in `r0`.
-This stage only supports register-sized r-values in expressions.
-This means structs cannot be passed by value and `long long` is not supported.

-When an expression returns an l-value, the emitted code places the *address of* the value in `r0` instead of the value itself.
-The function `compile_lvalue_to_rvalue()` converts an l-value into an r-value.

 ## Emulated Structs

 This implementation does not use structs because they are not supported by omC.
-Instead we do a "poor man's struct": we emulate them using accessor functions.
+Instead we emulate them using accessor functions.
 For example, suppose we wanted to write:

 ```c
 typedef struct {